PGY2 Infectious Diseases Pharmacy Residency

 The PGY2 Infectious Diseases Residency Program at UAB Hospital includes a combination of required and elective learning opportunities (rotations) throughout the year that give the resident a wide variety of experiences in infectious diseases and antimicrobial stewardship.

-• Pharmacy Education: Belmont University College of Pharmacy
+• Pharmacy education: East Tennessee State University Bill Gatton College of Pharmacy

 Why did you choose UAB Medicine?